puppetlabs/puppetlabs-apt/README.md

   }
   ```

-  For example, to configure your system so the source is the Puppet Labs APT repository:
+  For example, to configure your system so the source is the Puppet Labs Apt repository:

   ```
   apt::source { 'puppetlabs':